 - 2-4 tablespoons of oil

-- Add salt fish and 4 cups of water to a large saucepan and bring to a boil.
-Boil for 10 to 15 minutes
+- Next, add salt fish and 4 cups of water to a large saucepan and bring to a boil on medium heat.
+Boil uncovered for 10 to 15 minutes.
+Keep an eye on the pot, as salt fish tends to boil over if left unattended.
+Reduce the heat to medium low, if bubbles rise to the top of the pot.

-- You may need to reduce the heat as the salt fish sometimes boils over and causes quite a mess!
-After fish has boiled for 15 minutes, drain water, then add an additional 4 cups of water, bring to a boil and boil for another 15 minutes.
+- After about 15 minutes, drain water, then add an additional 4 cups of water, bring to a boil and boil for another 15 minutes.
+This helps to remove as much of the salt as possible.

-- Add 3 tablespoons of oil to a large sauté pan on medium heat
+- Bring 3 tablespoons of oil up to temperature in a large sauté pan on medium heat

-- When oil is hot, add tomatoes, ⅔ green onions, bell peppers and garlic.
-Cook until tomatoes are soft, then add the salt fish that was prepared earlier, thyme and cayenne pepper
+- Then add tomatoes, ⅔ green onions, bell peppers and garlic.
+Cook until tomatoes are soft, then add the flaked salt fish, thyme and cayenne pepper

 - Cook for 10 to 15 minutes, stirring occasionally to ensure even cooking.
 Once the fish has cooked for 15 minutes, remove from the heat and add the remaining green onions.